 Counter Strike: Global Offensive’s gameplay is engaging, fast paced and rewarding.
 Getting a crispy kill with a Desert Eagle feels incredibly satisfying, and once you grasp the basics of its slightly complex flow it becomes a rather enjoyable game.

 Our CS:GO updates include all the latest results and goings on from tournaments across the world.
-If you need to check on who won the latest ESL Pro League matches, or who is set to compete at next year’s PGL Major in Krakow, you can find it in the CS:GO news section here at Esports.net.
+If you need to check on who won the latest ESL Pro League matches, or who is set to compete at next year’s PGL Major, you can find it in the CS:GO news section here at Esports.net.